Providence Health Center v. Dowell (Tex. 2008) (Hecht)

 his death.

-In IHS Cedars, we said: “the conduct of the defendant may be too attenuated from the resulting injuries to
+In IHS Cedars, we said: “the conduct of the defendant may be too attenuated from the resulting injuries to the

-could have been hospitalized involuntarily, that he would have consented to hospitalization, that a short-term
+have been hospitalized involuntarily, that he would have consented to hospitalization, that a short-term

 hospitalization would have made his suicide unlikely, that he exhibited any unusual conduct following his